OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-workbooks.md

 ## Comments

-> [!NOTE]
-> The comment APIs are currently available only in public preview. [!INCLUDE [Information about using preview APIs](../includes/using-excel-preview-apis.md)]

 All [comments](https://support.office.com/article/insert-comments-and-notes-in-excel-bdcc9f5d-38e2-45b4-9a92-0b2b5c7bf6f8) within a workbook are tracked by the `Workbook.comments` property.
 This includes comments created by users and also comments created by your add-in.
 The `Workbook.comments` property is a [CommentCollection](/javascript/api/excel/excel.commentcollection) object that contains a collection of [Comment](/javascript/api/excel/excel.comment) objects.

 To add comments to a workbook, use the `CommentCollection.add` method, passing in the comment's text, as a string, and the cell where the comment will be added, as either a string or [Range](/javascript/api/excel/excel.range) object.
 The following code sample adds a comment to cell **A2**.